wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 // address of the native size is equivalent to a zero length and is
 // also treated as unassigned.
 PauserLen uint8
+// Address authorized to temporarily pause the bridge (for PAUSE_DURATION) Pauser [PauserLen]uint8
+// Length of the freezer address.
+Must equal the target chain's native
+// address size, or 0 to leave the role unassigned.
+An all-zero address
+// of the native size is also treated as unassigned.
+FreezerLen uint8
-// Address authorized to pause the bridge
+// Address authorized to pause the bridge for the maximum duration Freezer [FreezerLen]uint8
-Pauser [PauserLen]uint8
 // Length of the unpauser address.
 Must equal the target chain's
 // native address size, or 0 to leave the role unassigned.
 An all-zero
 // address of the native size is also treated as unassigned.